codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 Git Sources are always linked to GitOps Runtimes within Codefresh's GitOps ecosystem.
 Every GitOps Runtime can be associated with one or more Git Sources.

 Git Sources are housed in the account's Shared Configuration Repository, typically within `.resources/<runtime-name>/`.
-The [Shared Config repo]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a dedicated Git repository that stores configuration settings and shared manifests for Runtimes within the same account.
+The [Shared Config repo]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a dedicated Git repository that stores configuration settings and manifests shared between Runtimes within the same account.

    {% include